ansys/pymechanical/doc/source/index.rst

 page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.

 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.

+Contributions to this open source library are welcome.
+For more information, see :ref:`ref_contributing`.